George A. Best: Club career

-Best made his debut for Blackpool just over halfway through the 1925–26 season, as deputy for Len Crompton, in a 5–2 defeat at Derby County.
-He appeared in the two successive games — a 3–0 home victory over Bradford City and a 5–0 reversal at Port Vale — before Crompton returned to the line-up.
+Best started his professional career with Blackpool, joining from Worksop Town.
+He made his Football League debut for Blackpool during the 1925–26 season, stepping in as a deputy for regular goalkeeper Len Crompton.
+His first appearance came in a 5–2 away defeat to Derby County.
+He retained his place for the next two matches: a 3–0 home win against Bradford City and a 5–0 loss at Port Vale.
+Crompton then reclaimed his spot.

-The following 1926–27 campaign saw Best make 24 League appearances.
-He played his final game for the club on 18 April, in a 2–2 draw at South Shields.
+In the subsequent 1926–27 season, Best became more involved, making 24 League appearances.
+His final game for Blackpool was on 18 April 1927, a 2–2 draw away at South Shields.
+Over his time at the club, he accumulated 27 League appearances without scoring any goals.